Learning Technology Integrations

 University Services: The Center for Excellence in Teaching and Learning

-By Mia Hairston, CETL StaffThe Center for Excellence in Teaching and Learning was established as a source of pedagogical expertise for the University of Detroit Mercy faculty.
-Our mission at the CETL is to: Promote inquiry Inspire perspectives Support methodology Innovate teaching and scholarship This summer, the CETL staff coordinated an in-house event in conjunction […]
+By Mia Hairston, Program CoordinatorThe Center for Excellence in Teaching and Learning was established as a source of pedagogical expertise for the University of Detroit Mercy faculty.
+Our mission at the CETL is to: This summer, the CETL staff coordinated an in-house event in conjunction with Academic Affairs called Colleague Development Days.
+This annual event, […]

 Read More… from University Services: The Center for Excellence in Teaching and Learning